 Donovan’s teammates are irate at him for his carelessness with the league’s only ball, and are calling for disciplinary action against the star scorer.

 “That was really lame,” said one teammate, speaking on condition of anonymity.
-“He’s such a fucking showoff.
+“He’s such a showoff.
 He always has to show people he’s got the strongest leg, and he can kick the ball farthest.
 Did it ever occur to him that old man McDougle’s place is right next door and he should be careful with the ball?
 No. Tell me, how the fuck are we supposed to afford another ball?
 We’re not the NBA, you know.”

 After some deliberation, it was decided that any attempt at ball retrieval was too dangerous.